-The Queensland Women in STEM Prize supports innovation and collaboration between Queensland women working in STEM fields.
+The 2021 Queensland Women in STEM Prize recognises Queensland women making an outstanding contribution in STEM.

 Queensland's female experts in STEM fields are international leaders and at the forefront of many breakthroughs and discoveries.
 They are working to make a difference to the wellbeing of individuals and communities locally, nationally and internationally.

 The competition identifies female STEM professionals who are making a positive contribution to their individual field and engaging with a broader community.